joshwadd/Vehicle_detection/README.md

 ## Data Set

 The key component to the object detection pipeline is a robust image classifier, capable of detecting if a given image contains a vehicle or not.
-To do this I train a binary classifer on a data set
+To do this I train a binary classifier on a data set made up of 17760 rgb images

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTE2Nzg2NjldfQ==
+eyJoaXN0b3J5IjpbMTM0MDcyMjc2MV19
 -->